Objectives of the service

 - the monitoring and treatment of quarantined patients by General Practitioners (GPs);

-- the containment of healthcare workers’ infection;
+- the containment of infection among healthcare workers;

 - the collection of epidemiological data.